Howard Finster: Artistic works

 Finster gained national fame after his collaborative work with Athens, Georgia-based rock band R.E.M.
 The group filmed the video for the group's debut single "Radio Free Europe" in Finster's Paradise Gardens in 1983.
 The following year, the band's singer Michael Stipe and Finster collaborated on a painting for the cover of their second album Reckoning.
 After that the band made the song "Maps and Legends" (in its third album Fables of the Reconstruction) as an homage to Finster.
 Along with R.E.M., Finster also appeared in the documentary film Athens, GA: Inside Out, filmed in 1985, in which he tells the story of how he came to be an artist.
 Finster (and his art) also appears in the band's video for Radio Free Europe.

+In the mid-1980s, Finster participated in the Mountain Lake Workshop in Virginia, led by educator and curator Ray Kass, where he came to do what he called a “work out” with the students alongside other artists in a collaborative, interdisciplinary environment.

 The band Talking Heads commissioned a Finster painting for Little Creatures in 1985 that was subsequently selected as album cover of the year by Rolling Stone magazine.
 Other artists to use Finster as an album cover designer include Memory Dean, Pierce Pettis, and Adam Again.
 In 1994, a portion of his Paradise Garden was installed as part of the permanent collection of Atlanta's High Museum.
 Bill Mallonee of the Vigilantes of Love (also a Christian from Athens, Georgia) wrote a song inspired by Finster's artwork called The Glory and the Dream in 1994.

 Howard Finster was responsible for introducing millions to outsider art, but even with his fame, he remained focused on religious outreach.
 He said of the Talking Heads album, "I think there's twenty-six religious verses on that first cover I done for them.
 They sold a million records in the first two and a half months after it come out, so that's twenty-six million verses I got out into the world in two and a half months!"